martinwittmann/project-cmd/readme.md

 Think of project-cmd as cli tool being a light-weight mashup of devcontainer.json that can also work without docker + vscode and npx that works for any language and in any (sub)directory of the project.
 For simple setups this can also be used to deploy apps.

-- Easy docker (+ compose) integration
+- Easy docker (compose) integration
 - Start, stop, restart each project in the same way (p start) regardless of the tech stack
 - Run predefined (global) and custom scripts from any (sub)directory in the project: p run [script_name] - including bash completion for available scripts
 - List registered projects with their name, path and status (e.g. up, down)
 - Quickly change to any project directory with "p cd [project-name]"
 - Set up + configure your project via .env files
 - You can use env variables in your custom scripts - no setup needed
-- No complicated magic - it's just an easy wrapper for bash scripts
+- No complicated magic - it's just a light-weight wrapper for bash scripts

 # Use-case examples

 ## Project setup
-- Create a directory for your project or change into an existing project
+Create a directory for your project or change into an existing project.

-- Create a .env file:
+Create a .env file:
   ```
   PROJECT_NAME=my_project
   PROJECT_ENV=dev